gsnaider/two-face-inpainting/README.md

 <a name="saved-model"/>

 #### Saved Model
-The saved model is provided in the release v1.1, in the `saved_model.tar.xz` file.
+The saved model is provided in the Release 1.2, in the `saved_model.tar.xz` file.
 You will have to extract that directory, and you can move the contents of that directory to any location you want on your computer.
 From now on we will refer to that location as `<saved_model_dir>`.

 <a name="launch"/>